axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/reference-macros/_index.md

 ## MSGID {#macro-msgid}

 *Description:* A string specifying the type of the message in IETF-syslog (RFC5424-formatted) messages.
 For example, a firewall might use the ${MSGID} "TCPIN" for incoming TCP traffic and the ${MSGID} "TCPOUT" for outgoing TCP traffic.
-By default, {{% productparam "abbrev" %}} does not specify this value, but uses a dash (-) character instead.
+By default, {{% param "product.abbrev" %}} does not specify this value, but uses a dash (-) character instead.
 If an incoming message includes the ${MSGID} value, it is retained and relayed without modification.

 ## MSGONLY {#macro-msgonly}

 *Description:* Message contents without the program name or pid.
-Starting with {{% productparam "abbrev" %}} 3.0, the following macros are equivalent: ${MSGONLY}, ${MSG}, ${MESSAGE}.
+Starting with {{% param "product.abbrev" %}} 3.0, the following macros are equivalent: ${MSGONLY}, ${MSG}, ${MESSAGE}.
 For consistency, use the ${MESSAGE} macro.
 For details, see [MESSAGE](#macro-message).